-Clinical psychologists have specialist training in the assessment and diagnosis of major mental illnesses and psychological problems.
-Through their specialist training, clinical psychologists are qualified to provide expert opinion in clinical and compensation areas.
+Clinical psychologists have training in the assessment and diagnosis of major mental illnesses and psychological problems.
+Through their training, clinical psychologists are qualified to provide expert opinion in clinical and compensation areas.

 Clinical psychologists are trained in the delivery of a range of techniques and therapies with demonstrated effectiveness in treating mental health disorders.
-They are specialists in applying psychological theory and scientific research to solve complex clinical psychology problems requiring individually tailored interventions.
+They hold particular skills for applying psychological theory and scientific research to solve complex clinical psychology problems requiring individually tailored interventions.

 Research, teaching and evaluation